-The Audit Committee is comprised of Messrs.
-Staley, Packard, Sturdivant and Krueger and Ms. Dano, and is chaired by Mr. Krueger.
-Our Board has determined that Mr. Krueger is an "audit committee financial expert" as defined by the SEC.
-This committee is generally responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm; evaluation of our independent registered public accounting firm's qualifications, independence and performance; review and approval of the scope of our annual audit and audit fee; review of our critical accounting policies and estimates; review of the results of our annual audit and our quarterly consolidated financial statements; and oversight of our internal audit function.
-The Audit Committee met four times during 2019.
+The Audit Committee is currently comprised of Messrs.
+Akolawala, Sturdivant and Krueger and Mses.
+Dano and Bacus, and is chaired by Mr. Krueger.
+Our Board has determined that each of Messrs.
+Akolawala and Krueger is an "audit committee financial expert" as defined by the SEC.
+This committee is generally responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm; evaluation of our independent registered public accounting firm's qualifications, independence and performance; review and approval of the scope of our annual audit and audit fee; review of our critical accounting policies and estimates; review of the results of our annual audit and our quarterly consolidated financial statements; oversight of our internal audit function; and oversight of our compliance program, including as related to cybersecurity, with respect to legal and regulatory requirements, policies and procedures for monitoring compliance.
+The Audit Committee met five times during 2023.